friend-o/the-project/life-assessment-20190904.md

 * 3 - respect of strangers - 3
 * 3 - speaking ability - 3
 * 3 - with children - 3

 * 4 - boldness - 4
 * 4 - bravery - 4
 * 4 - family strength - 4
 * 4 - respect of coworkers - 4
 * 4 - situational awareness - 4
 * 4 - thoughtfullness - 4

 * 5 - career - 5
 * 5 - self-awareness - 5
 * 5 - skills - 5
 * 5 - travel - 5
 * 5 - work skills - 5

+## Solutions

+* 1 - appearance - 1 fat, ungroomed, shit wardrobe, cast, jacked feet
+  cardio
+  quit beer
+  more water
+  more sleep
+  shave
+  keep hair cut
+  pumice feet
+  get a tan
+  start wearing nicer clothes

+* 1 - physical health - 1
+  cardio
+  quit beer
+  more water
+  more sleep
+  stop snacking
+  avoid sugar

+* 1 - strength - 1
+  body weight training
+  free weights once the cast is off good food

+* 1 - sense of purpose/meaning - 1 - focused on all the bad
+  focus outwardly
+  help family with their goals
+  define goals of my own

+* 1 - ability to be leader of family - 1 - I have no vision, poor health, and don't know what to do. read blogs listen to articles address health actively learn what it takes to lead a family connect with ASD dad group

+* 1 - family leadership - 1 - too passive, just allow wife to make decisions then I
+support, need to decide direction and lead make plans be decisive present plans before asked decide what I want, communicate it, create plans together ask what wife wants and facilitate making it happen

+* 1 - respect of family - 1
+  stay calm
+  be kind
+  do small things to show love
+  learn how to gain respect
+  respect myself, establish and maintain boundaries make promises and deliver (rewards and punishments) absorb attacks and never return them apologize as needed do not threaten, yell, argue - maintain decorum

+* 1 - cynicism - 1
+  practice not-so-random acts of gratitude focus on the positive learn about something random listen to pop music and find good in it look at a crowd and practice not judging people meditate recognize when I'm being cynical explain something I don't agree with from their perspective

+* 1 - gratitude - 1
+  journal
+  deliberate time to count blessings express things to others actively practice finding things to be grateful for

+* 1 - sincerity - 1 sarcastic or silly almost always
+  limit clever responses
+  no emojis
+  avoid sarcasm
+  say thank you alone
+  answer simple yes/no
+  write a heartfelt email

+## Grouped

+* 1 - appearance - 1
+* 1 - physical health - 1
+* 1 - strength - 1

+* 1 - sense of purpose/meaning - 1
+* 1 - ability to be leader of family - 1
+* 1 - family leadership - 1
+* 1 - respect of family - 1

+* 1 - cynicism - 1
+* 1 - gratitude - 1
+* 1 - sincerity - 1

+* 1 - budget - 1
+* 1 - finances - 1

+* 1 - relationships - 1
+* 1 - friends - 1
+* 1 - social - 1
+* 1 - asking about others - 1

+* 1 - hobbies - 1
+* 1 - life skills - 1
+* 1 - spare time - 1